Taking on Clients in the Greater Murfreesboro Area

 - Protects your rights in matters relating to alimony, child custody, and child support

 - The ability to restrict access to joint checking, savings, and credit card accounts

 - Protection from debt incurred by your spouse during the waiting period prior to the finalization of your divorce

 - Spousal support payments can be deducted from your taxes if the obligation is part of your separation agreement

 - You can include specific items regarding mortgage payments, home maintenance, and use

 Although the law does not require representation when it comes to legal separations, hiring an experienced lawyer can help ensure that all of your rights and interests are protected.
 Our attorney, David L. Clarke, has nearly a decade of experience handling legal separation cases.
 We will file all the necessary paperwork and walk you through every aspects of your case.
 From mediation to child custody hearings, our law firm has you covered.
 Let us put our skills and resources to work for you.

-Call (615) 796-6299, or contact our Murfreesboro legal separation lawyer to get started on your free case evaluation.
+Call (615) 796-6299, or contact our Murfreesboro legal separation lawyer to get started on your case evaluation.